-To buy chicks or hatching eggs today, see our SHOP to see what’s available.
-Fill out the reservation form below to save a spot on our waitlist.
+To buy chicks or hatching eggs today, see our shop to see what’s available.

 Below is a list of rolling updates in order of the most recent

 UPDATE ON MAR 11, 2023: We have test hatched all breeds and are offering chicks for local sale, and hatching eggs by mail and for local sale.
 Please see our hatch schedule HERE for upcoming breed availability dates.